noctuid/dotfiles/README.md

 See [this post](http://angelic-sedition.github.io/blog/2014/04/30/using-ranger-for-downloads/) for more detailed information and other possibilities.

 I really wish I could do this for uploads as well.
 If anyone knows a good way to universally obsolete the upload gui, please let me know.
+I've gotten an "upload file: " prompt with pentadactyl after link hinting the top left of a website I wasn't even logged into once; though I couldn't find any information on this.
 Right now, I do image uploads from the commandline and paste in the file location (after yanking it in ranger) to the upload gui when I have to use it (see the above link for more information).

 ## Tabs Outliner Replacement
 One reason I stuck with Chromium for so long is because of this extension.
 I used to use things like pocket, evernote webclipper, other read later extensions, and even bookmarks for anything I wanted to look at later.
 I found it better to just save links in an organized structure with TO and save anything I wanted to keep as html and incorporate it into my folder structure.
 I thought of several possibilities for replacing this functionality with pentadactyl (tab groups and session saving; stuff with bookmarks) and decided to use vimwiki as in interface for saved links.
 Basically, I created a script that saves the current link to a .wiki file by the title of the argument you give it.
 Saving all tabs can be done with pentadactyl's :tabdo command.
 Another binding opens an instance of vim for the index.wiki file.
 Enter opens links.
 I still need to add automatic addition of new .wiki files to the index.wiki file.
 I may work on automatic naming based on tab groups similar to what I do with unite sometime in the future.
 I may add a more "tree style" like structure in the future.